On utility maximization under convex portfolio constraints: Problem formulation and the main results

-Consider now the following condition: In words, either $\mu_t$ is contained in the image of $\sigma_t$ (the typical no-arbitrage requirement in the unconstrained case), or we can travel to $\mu_t$ from some point in the image of $\sigma_t$ using one of the elements of the barrier cone as a velocity vector.
-We note that, by choosing an appropriate constraint structure, one can, without loss of generality, assume that $(\sigma_t)_{t\in [0,T]}$ is everywhere invertible, and, thus, that $I_t=\R^d$.
+In words, either $\mu_t$ is contained in the image of $\sigma_t$ (the typical no-arbitrage requirement in the unconstrained case), or we can travel to $\mu_t$ from some point in the image of $\sigma_t$ using one of the elements of the barrier cone as a velocity vector.
+We note that,\vadjust{\goodbreak} by choosing an appropriate constraint structure, one can, without loss of generality, assume that $(\sigma_t)_{t\in[0,T]}$ is everywhere invertible, and, thus, that $I_t=\R^d$.
 For flexibility's sake, we opt to keep both processes at the current level of generality.

-The correspondence $(t,\omega)\to I_t(\omega) \cap \Big (\mu_t(\omega)-B_t(\omega))\Big)$ takes values in the set of non-empty closed subsets of $\R^d$.
-Moreover, it is weakly measurable with respect to the progressive $\sigma$-algebra (see Definition 18.1, p.~592 of \cite{AliBor06} for various measurability notions for correspondences).
+The correspondence $(t,\omega)\to I_t(\omega) \cap (\mu_t(\omega)-B_t(\omega)))$ takes values in the set of nonempty closed subsets of $\R^d$.
+Moreover, it is weakly measurable with respect to the progressive $\sigma$-algebra; see Definition 18.1, page 592, of~\cite{AliBor06} for various measurability notions for correspondences.
 Indeed, this follows easily from the progressive measurability of the processes $\mu$ and $\sigma$.
-Therefore, we can apply the Kuratowski-Ryll-Nardzewski Selection Theorem (see Theorem 18.13, p.~600 in \cite{AliBor06}) which guarantees the existence of a progressively measurable process $(\hat{\mu}_t)_{t\in [0,T]}$ with $\hat{\mu}_t\in I_t \cap (\mu_t - B_t)$.
-Then, we can pick a process $(\nu_t)_{t\in [0,T]}$ such that $\sigma_t \nu_t = \hat{\mu}_t$.
-This can be done, for example, through the (measurable) operation of choosing the unique minimal-norm solution of a solvable linear system, i.e., by taking the Moore-Penrose inverse (see p.~35 of \cite{BenGre03} for definitions, and Ex.~25 on p.~101 for the statement and the proof of the so-called Tihonov-regularization representation which can be used to deduce the aforementioned measurability of the Moore-Penrose pseudoinversion).
+Therefore, we can apply the Kuratowski--Ryll--Nardzewski Selection theorem (see Theorem 18.13, page~600, in~\cite{AliBor06}) which guarantees the existence of a progressively measurable process $(\hat{\mu}_t)_{t\in[0,T]}$ with $\hat{\mu}_t\in I_t \cap(\mu_t - B_t)$.
+Then, we can pick a process $(\nu_t)_{t\in[0,T]}$ such that $\sigma_t \nu_t = \hat{\mu}_t$.
+This can be done, for example, through the (measurable) operation of choosing the unique minimal-norm solution of a solvable linear system, that is, by taking the Moore--Penrose inverse; see page 35 of~\cite{BenGre03} for definitions and example 25 on page 101 for the statement and the proof of the so-called Tihonov-regularization representation which can be used to deduce the aforementioned measurability of the Moore--Penrose pseudoinversion.